 Medieval Gruyéres is a quintessential Swiss village.
 Many say the best fondue in all of Switzerland can be had here.

 Families with chocoholics will want to visit the Nestlé factory in Broc, which is just a few minutes outside of Gruyéres.
 Be forewarned, the queue can be very lengthy in the high summer season.

 Hôtel Palafitte was originally built for the Swiss National Exhibition in 2002.
 Today it is linked to two other exceptional establishments in Switzerland, the Beau-Rivage Palace and its sister property, the Angleterre & Residence, both in Lausanne.
 Hôtel Palafitte adopts the same meticulous approach to service as its illustrious partner properties, but retains its own extraordinary character.

 Ciao Bambino’s Family Vacation Consultants can help with everything from booking accommodations to crafting a full itinerary including guides and activities.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.